We consider our formation a lifelong process of individual growth

 We Welcome You

 We believe that God continues to call women from all cultures and backgrounds to vowed membership in the Congregation of Sisters of St. Agnes.
 Below you'll see the details of our process.
-Please take a moment to review our entrance requirements.

 As an inquirer, you will be provided informal opportunities to assist you in your discernment of call to religious life and in particular to the Sisters of St. Agnes.
 You will be invited:

 - to develop a relationship with vocation discernment minister and members of CSA

 - to attend CSA celebrations, prayer experiences, meals, events, and discussions

 - to become familiar with reading materials that introduce you to CSA founders, history, mission, charism, and ministries

 Upon mutual discernment between you and the vocation discernment minister, you enter the phase, Serious Discerner.
 This phase normally has a timeline of 8-24 months depending on your discernment needs.
 This phase involves a more in-depth process and includes the following.
 You will: